mui/material-ui/docs/src/pages/customization/themes.md

 It makes the `theme` available down the React tree thanks to React context.
 This component should preferably be used at **the root of your component tree**.

+You can see the full properties API in [this dedicated page](/api/mui-theme-provider).

 #### Examples

 ```jsx